Brachistochrone curve: Indirect method

-According to Fermat’s principle, the actual path between two points taken by a beam of light is one that takes the least time.
+According to Fermat’s principle, the actual path between two points taken by a beam of light (which obeys Snell's law of refraction) is one that takes the least time.
 In 1697 Johann Bernoulli used this principle to derive the brachistochrone curve by considering the trajectory of a beam of light in a medium where the speed of light increases following a constant vertical acceleration (that of gravity g).

 By the conservation of energy, the instantaneous speed of a body v after falling a height y in a uniform gravitational field is given by: